|Last Update||Nov 10 2021|

 Keep unnecessary access to a minimum for your critical environments

-Even if you do know the exact locations for all your log files, accessing them may still be tricky or not a best practice.
-Sure, you will not hesitate to grab the log files from a production server when something is critically broken, but what about when your application is simply having bad performance?
-Do you really want everyone on your dev team to have to log in to a production system?
+Even if you know the exact locations for all your log files, accessing them may still be tricky or not a best practice.
+Sure, you will not hesitate to grab the log files from a production server when something is critically broken, but what about when your application is just performing poorly?
+Do you want your dev team to log in to the production system for that issue?

-It is possible that your development team has easy access to production for troubleshooting, but it’s more likely that the system is only accessible by the system admin team.
+Your development team may have easy access to production for troubleshooting, but it’s more likely that the system is only accessible by the system admin team.
 It may even be a shared platform where local access to the file system is difficult at best.

-When solving a problem, the former is more convenient for the development team, but is a liability in every other scenario.
-Limiting access to system administrators makes sense in general, but this is a massive bottleneck for developers when they need the log data from production in an emergency.
+The former is more convenient for the development team when solving a problem but is a liability in every other scenario.
+Limiting access to just system administrators can make sense, but this is a massive bottleneck for developers when they need the log data from production in an emergency.

-Centralized logging tools get around this problem by making sure the development team has
+Centralized logging tools get around this problem by ensuring the development team has

 without requiring access to every environment.
 This way, developers have all the information